AI-Ahmed/AI-Ahmed/README.md

 - Capable build advanced and explainable models that predict and forecast outcomes using orchestration artefacts for CT.

-- Capable of framing & architecting any ML problem.
+- Capable of framing & architecting any AI problem.

-- ML code is 5% of any project.
+- AI code is 5% of any project.
 Hence, all the focus will be on monitor & measure for optimizing the performance of our model.

 - The deployment process will not be efficient if there is no solid research behind it.
 So, I'm capable create a sophisticated technical report that emphasizes the workflow behind the development process.

 - Have the ability to deliver actionable business insights and incubate innovative ways of solving problems and founding solutions.

-- The deployment process will not be efficient if there is no solid research behind it.
-So, I'm capable create a sophisticated technical report that emphasizes the workflow behind the development process.

-- The main goal is to finish what you start: "clients do not relate to reasons, they relate to actions.
+- The main goal is to finish what you start: "clients do not relate to reasons, they relate to actions".

 - Discipline, persistence, well-adapted are keys for a successful person; that's why – I make them my big picture.